JoK3rLeE/Asus-S510UQ-BQ178T/README.md

 # Battery Life
     For me it's better than Catalina.
+    Usage: Watch movies, edit files, background streaming music on youtube using google chrome.

 <p align="center">
 <img src="https://i.imgur.com/syp1bDF.png")
     </p>

+# Bugs

+    Turn off Keyboard backlight on CC, it will automatically on back.

 # Hardware that unable to use in hackintosh